pchapin/augusta/README.md

 the Scala compiler, reducing the chance of spurious errors when you first configure your other tools.

-In any case, be sure you build the project via SBT even from within your development environment.
+During normal development, continue to build the project via SBT even from within your development environment.
 This ensures the build is done properly.
-The SBT build file is the source of truth for the project's configuration and dependencies, so any tool that knows how to manage it will work for Augusta/AGC development.
+The SBT build is the source of truth for the project's configuration and dependencies, so it should be used consistently.
+One advantage of this is that any tool that knows how to work with SBT will work for Augusta/AGC development.

 ### Visual Studio Code

-We recommend first setting up the Python virtual environment for Sphinx, as described in the `doc` folder, before configuring Visual Studio Code.
-Some of the settings for Visual Studio Code reference the Python virtual environment.
+We recommend first setting up the Python virtual environment for Sphinx, as described above, before configuring Visual Studio Code.
+VSCode will automatically detect the virtual environment and configure itself appropriately.
+If the virtual environment is not in place, you may encounter some errors while using Visual Studio Code.

 Download and install [Visual Studio Code](https://code.visualstudio.com/).
 Then, install the following extensions into Visual Studio Code: